MicrosoftDocs/power-automate-docs/articles/desktop-flows/virtual-desktops.md

 With the Power Automate agent for virtual desktops, you can automate processes on virtual desktops just as easily as you can on physical devices.
 If your virtual desktop uses Citrix or Microsoft Remote Desktop Protocol (RDP), you can [capture UI elements](ui-elements.md), [deploy UI automation actions](actions-reference/uiautomation.md), and [create desktop flows using the recorder](recording-flow.md), just like on your physical desktop.

 The Power Automate agent for virtual desktops must be running both while you're designing a flow and when the flow runs.
 The agent starts automatically when a user logs in to the virtual desktop.
 If it isn't running on your virtual desktop, launch the agent manually.
+To launch the Power Automate agent for virtual desktops manually, you may double click on the shortcut in your desktop, or search for "Power Automate agent for virtual desktops" in the Start menu and click on the respective result, or navigate to the installation directory of the Power Automate agent for virtual desktops (by default, it is "C:\Program Files (x86)\Power Automate agent for virtual desktops") and double-click on "PAD.RDP.ControlAgent.exe"

+It's important to install "Power Automate for desktop" on the machine where you'll be developing and executing your desktop flows, and "Power Automate agent for virtual desktops" on the machine that the flow will just interact with for UI automation actions.
+This second machine can be a Citrix Desktop, a host machine for a Citrix Virtual App, a remote desktop with Windows RDP communication, or a machine that hosts a RemoteApp.

 ## Prerequisites